 eCommerce – and its support – is big business.
 Numerous enterprises serve companies that want to create or expand a web presence to sell their products and/or services.
 These service companies understandably focus on sales of their services and development of sites.

 Who Needs Software Testing to Create an eCommerce Site?

 In the array of business tasks and processes that these web development companies pursue, Software Quality Assurance (SQA) typically isn’t high on anyone’s list until necessity demands it.
 This demand can come from a simple realization that the engineers who are writing code are not the best agents to test it or from customer complaints about expensive defects that went undetected until after product delivery.
 When the need for software QA becomes obvious there is a basic quandary to be resolved.

 The web development company has hired a group of very talented and expensive engineers to develop web pages, middle-ware, and the like.
 It has probably hired people to look at the web pages in their customers’ projects and test the links.
 Unfortunately, this results in a set of not-very-descriptive bug reports that require the expensive, over-scheduled development engineers to troubleshoot.

 Worse, this testing process is likely to leave some of the more subtle defects undiscovered…especially those that lurk in the processes that operate behind the web pages.
 These problems require engineering talent to ferret them out and discover their causes: they require an SQA process and engineers to support it.

-Over the next few days, this blog will address the array of SQA processes that support web system and services development.
+Over the next few blog posts we will address the array of SQA processes that support web system and services development.
 The function and purpose of each specific quality initiative will be defined, and a description will be provided for each initiative’s implementation and integration with development projects.

 SQA processes address quality activities across the scale from micro to macro.
 SQA functions are addressed as daily support operations, iterative verification tools and proof tests.